-Only the influence of the German philosopher of egoism, Max Stirner (né Johann Kaspar Schmidt, 1806-1856), as expressed through The Ego and His Own (Der Einzige und sein Eigentum) compared with that of Proudhon.
-In adopting Stirnerite egoism (1886), Tucker rejected natural rights which had long been considered the foundation of libertarianism.
+Only the influence of the German philosopher of egoism, Max Stirner (nè Johann Kaspar Schmidt, 1806-1856), as expressed through The Ego and His Own (Der Einzige und sein Eigentum) compared with that of Proudhon.
+16 In adopting Stirnerite egoism (1886), Tucker rejected natural rights which had long been considered the foundation of libertarianism.
 This rejection galvanized the movement into fierce debates, with the natural rights proponents accusing the egoists of destroying libertarianism itself.
 So bitter was the conflict that a number of natural rights proponents withdrew from the pages of Liberty in protest even though they had hitherto been among its frequent contributors.
-Thereafter, Liberty championed egoism although its general content did not change significantly.
-Each of the contributors of the contributors of the contributors of the contributors of the contributors.
+17 Thereafter, Liberty championed egoism although its general content did not change significantly.
+18

-III.
-The Roots of Liberty: The Influence of Radical Movements
+The Roots Of Liberty: The Influence Of Radical Movements